AGolubnichenko/agp-core/README.md

 # AGP Wordpress Plugin Core

-Collection of a base classes for Custom WordPress plugins
+Collection of a base classes for custom WordPress plugins

 # Installation

-1. Download the AGP Wordpress Plugin Core plugin
+1. Download a copy of the plugin
-2. Upload ‘agp-core’ to the ‘/wp-content/plugins/’ directory
+2. Upload "agp-core" to the "/wp-content/plugins/" directory
-3. Activate the plugin through the ‘Plugins’ menu in WordPress
+3. Activate the plugin through the "Plugins" menu in WordPress

-# Include AGP Wordpress Plugin Core in a plugin / theme
+# Include in a plugin / theme

 1. Download a copy of the plugin
 2. Copy the plugin to your theme / plugin